Educational Background & Training

 In addition to my work at Flagstaff Academy, I am a professor for DeVry University, teaching Critical Thinking and Problem-Solving, a required online class for all their new students.
 I continue to work as a partner and consultant for Evergreen3, and conduct workshops and keynotes around the country related to a book I co-authored called, "The Personal Vision Workbook."
 The book was published in 2006, and was ranked as a top-50 vocational guidance book on Amazon.com.

 I have the greatest family ever!
 My wife, Bethany, and I have lived in Colorado since 1999.
 Our family started when we adopted a Siberian Husky, Veya, who we sadly lost at the young age of eight to a sudden-onset blood-disorder in 2009.
 We miss her terribly and have many fond memories with her.
-Our son Garrett is in second grade, and loves to read, hike, ski, play sports, and ride his bike.
-Our daughter Gillian is in Kindergarten, loves her big-brother, gymnastics, dance, and has recently gotten her ski legs too!
+Our son Garrett is in fourth grade, and loves to read, hike, ski, and play sports.
+Our daughter Gillian is in second grade, loves her big-brother, gymnastics, dance, animals, and has recently gotten her ski legs too!
 We are a close family who loves spending time with each other and traveling together.
 Our extended families are far away on the east coast, so when we travel to visit family, it's typically a significant trip.